garefen/garefen/README.md

 ### Hey!

-I'm Gabriel and I'm a Front End Software Engineer at [R/GA São Paulo](https://rga.com/).
+I'm Gabriel Sarti and I'm a Front End Software Engineer at [R/GA São Paulo](https://rga.com/).

 <!--
 **garefen/garefen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.